holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 ```
 :::

-Now the skeleton structure of your forum projet has been scaffolded.
+Now the skeleton structure of your forum project has been scaffolded.
 You'll see some instructions for next steps:

 ::: output-block
 ```text